-The UPDATE privilege permits users to update any of the values in a table.
-Grant the UPDATE privilege for an entire table, or for specified columns.
-To grant the UPDATE privilege only on specified columns, include a column name list after the
+UPDATE privilege permits users to update any of the values in a table.
+You can grant UPDATE privilege for an entire table or for specified columns by including a column name list after the UPDATE keyword.

-UPDATE keyword.
 The table owner or users with DBA authority may grant the UPDATE privilege.